 In 1989 abstract painter and art professor John Beardman bought his property in Cape Breton, Nova Scotia.
 Like many other American artists, especially from the New York art scene, he was fascinated by the unspoiled beauty of this small Canadian island.
 Internationally renowned artists like sculptor Richard Serra, composer Philip Glass and photographer Robert Frank have made this part of Cape Breton their artists' retreat for decades.

 In the following years John Beardman built his house mostly by himself with the help of local workers.
-His close friend Kip Serota, who was one of the main architects of the World Trade Center, did the constructional drawings and visited Cape Breton to supervise the ongoing construction a couple of times.
+His close friend, World Trade Centre architect Kip Serota of Minoru Yamasaki & Associates, did the constructional drawings and visited Cape Breton to supervise the ongoing construction a couple of times.

 The house was situated, designed and constructed by Feng Shui principles.
 One half faces the mountains, the other half faces the sea.
 The driveway is a double curve with the house hidden from the road and the trees are a buffer from the street sounds.
 The house is build in a bilaterally symmetrical way to cultivate positive energy in every zone.